zedchamaa/money-manager/README.md

 <h1>Money Manager (React Web App)</h1>

 <p>Manage and track your income and expenses with this easy to use web application.
-View transactions totals by month, quarterly or yearly and set a budget for each.</p>
+View transactions totals monthly, quarterly or yearly and set a budget for each.</p>

 <img src="https://www.zedchamaa.com/assets/images/money-manager-placeholder.png">